My Approach to Helping

 How Psychotherapy Can Help

 Most people seek psychotherapy because they are experiencing a moderate to severe degree of discomfort, anxiety or pain in one or more areas of their life.
 Choosing a clinician who can be both fully present and non-judgmental helps us to develop self-awareness as well as decide what we want to change and heal.
 Within this framework of increasing clarity and knowledge, more self-reflective ways of seeing our challenges emerge which moves us towards more strategic and life enhancing choices.
-It is my belief that the relationship between therapist and couple/individual can be pivotal in helping people gain the courage and tools to change.
+It is my belief that the relationship between therapist and couple or individual can be pivotal in helping people gain the courage and tools to change.
 An environment that is both supportive and client empowering provides a safe space for people to develop the courage to change and make decisions that support their goals, needs and desires.